Master's Degree Course in AREA AND GLOBAL STUDIES FOR INTERNATIONAL COOPERATION

 SPS/14 ASIAN HISTORY AND INSTITUTIONS

-If the candidate for registration is in possession of an Italian Master's Degree, the calculation of the curricular requirements is conducted on the credits earned during the entire university career.
+If the applicant holds an Italian Master's Degree, the calculation of the curricular requirements is made on the basis of the credits obtained during the entire university career.

 Candidates with foreign qualification can register only according to the procedures for international students established by the University.
-Applicants having the above-mentioned curricular requirements are admitted to an interview – in English – aimed at verifying their personal knowledge of English and second language, and at discussing their general knowledge on the main themes of the course program and previous experience.
+Applicants having the above-mentioned curricular requirements are admitted to an interview – in English – aimed at verifying their personal knowledge of English and second language (which in the case of international students can be Italian, too), and at discussing their general knowledge on the main themes of the course program and previous experience.

 The new Master's Degree in Area and Global Studies for International Cooperation aims to provide the skills required to operate in the context of international cooperation, with a solid background in the interdisciplinary field of area studies and special competencies concerning a specific geographic/cultural area (Africa, Asia, and the Americas).